What makes CHOC unique?

 Rodelinda in the Great Hall

-Cambridge Handel Opera Company (CHOC) is currently preparing to mount four performances of Handel’s Rodelinda, HWV 19 to be staged in the Great Hall of the Leys, Cambridge in April, 2018.
+Cambridge Handel Opera Company (CHOC) mounted its inaugural staged production in April, 2018 with four acclaimed performances of Handel’s Rodelinda, HWV 19 in the Great Hall of the Leys, Cambridge.
 Operas by Handel will be presented in even numbered years while operas by contemporaries of Handel will be presented in the intervening years.